-Step 3: Prepare your witness portrayal(s)
+Prepare your witness portrayal(s) Step 3:

-Everyone who tries out must prepare at least one witness, named Quinn Brown.
+Everyone who tries out must prepare at least one witness.
+If you want to be considered as an attorney, you must prepare either a witness named Quinn Brown or one named Brett Miller.
 If you don't plan to give a speech to be considered as an attorney, you'll also need to prepare another witness named Chase Tuchmont.